Keep Your Home Well Ventilated All Year Round

 Cleaning your intake screens is easy.
 You can clean leaves, lint, and other debris in minutes using a brush and/or a vacuum.
 Keep an eye out for any tears or breakages in the mesh screens.
 A broken mesh screen will allow larger particles to pass through your intake pipes, potentially creating problems down the line.

-If you’re using a newer hot water tank, there may be a screen underneath it, which can also be cleaned using the same method.
+If you’re using a newer hot water tank, there may be a screen underneath it.
+This screen can also be cleaned using the same method.

 It’s also worth noting that even during the cold winter months it’s important to keep these vents clean, even though they might bring in the cold outdoors.
 Keeping them clean and making sure that nothing is blocking each vent intake and outtake will help to keep you home well ventilated; especially when the rest of your home is shut up tight.

-If you have any questions or are unsure of where your intake vents are located, do not hesitate to give us a call.
+If you have any questions or are unsure of where your intake vents are located, give us a call.
 Our friendly representatives are always happy to answer any questions that you might have!